Budibase/website/content/blog/tutorials/change-request-form.md

 After all, receiving change requests is only part of the story.

+You might also like our guide to [web application development](https://budibase.com/blog/web-application-development/).

 Let’s take a look at the change request form solution we’re going to build.

 ## What are we building?